pahimar/Equivalent-Exchange-3/README.md

 ### Compiling Equivalent Exchange 3
 IMPORTANT: Please report any issues you have, there might be some problems with the documentation!
 ***
-#### Prerequisites (Windows/Mac)
+#### Windows Prerequisites
 1. **WARNING:  Make sure you know EXACTLY what you're doing!
 It's not any of our faults if your OS crashes, becomes corrupted, etc.**
 2. Download and install the Java JDK (If you have a 64bit OS, install the 64bit version) [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
-Scroll down, accept the `Oracle Binary Code License Agreement for Java SE`, and download the one pertaining to your OS (necessary for MCP).
+Scroll down, accept the `Oracle Binary Code License Agreement for Java SE`, and download it.
 	* Go to `Control Panel\System and Security\System`, and click on `Advanced System Settings` on the left-hand side.
 	* Click on `Environment Variables`.
   * Under `System Variables`, click `New`.